adaptyteam/adapty-docs/versioned_docs/version-2.0/webhook.md

 Adapty will send you those events you've chosen in the **Events names** section of the [**Integrations** ->  **Webhooks**](https://app.adapty.io/integrations/customwebhook) page.

 Each event except for the [access_level_update](webhook#event-access-level-updated) is wrapped into the structure below.
-For sample of webhook events, refer to [Webhook sample events](webhook-sample-events).
+Empty fields are not sent.
+For example, the line `"ad_group": null` will not be included into the package.

 ```json title="Json"
 {